Advertisement

 A Calvert County sixth-grader’s boat, cut out by the Calvert Marine Museum’s Patuxent Small Craft Guild and decorated for its Arctic journey.

 Last year’s boats are now on the ice near Utqiagvik, Alaska, the northernmost town in the United States.
 At some point, the boats and the sea ice buoys will separate, and the boats can no longer be tracked using the buoy.
 However, the story doesn’t always end there.
-Each boat each boat is marked with a serial number and Float Your Boat’s web address.
+Each boat is marked with a serial number and Float Your Boat’s web address.
 If a boat washes ashore and a beachgoer finds it, the finder can report where it ended up.

 According to CHESPAX’s Tom Harten, two of the Calvert County boats have been discovered so far.
 Both were deployed at the North Pole two years ago.
 Incredibly, they made it all the way to Iceland, having floated through 1,700 miles of open ocean.